Rear-end collision: who is liable and what are your rights?

 3. Report the accident as soon as possible

-4. Keep track of symptoms in a diary
+4. Keep a record of symptoms in a diary

-5. Don’t agree too quickly to proposals from the insurer
+5. Don’t agree too quickly with proposals from the insurer

 A quick settlement can be disadvantageous if symptoms worsen later.

-Insurers sometimes try to settle matters quickly.
-Beware:
+Insurers sometimes try to settle cases quickly.
+Note:

 • maximum medical improvement has not yet been reached